 "A company devoted unreservedly to service has only one concern about profits: they are embarrassingly large."
 Henry Ford

-An SMS as a central service platform should be open, flexibly adaptable and process-oriented.
+An service management software as a central service platform should be open, flexibly adaptable and process-oriented.
 The requirements of all service areas in a company are mapped centrally in this platform - regardless of whether it is a matter of planned maintenance or inspection or a repair and overhaul required at short notice.

 The evaluation of the services provided, the time, financial and human resources and materials used ensures transparency.
 This is possible at the push of a button and is supported by predefined, immediately usable standard reports.
 The data can be evaluated from different perspectives (e.g. process owner, customer, external service provider) and time dimensions.
 To ensure that the experience gained is not lost, it is advisable to maintain a successively growing service database for the company.
 In this way, resource control and knowledge management can be continuously optimised.